Ad Blocker Detected

 SDS-PAGE, Sodium Dodecyl Sulfate Polyacrylamide Gel Electrophoresis is an analytical tool widely used to analyze protein mixtures qualitatively as well as quantitatively.
 However, we can also use it to determine the molecular weight of the protein.

 The given method is based on the separation of proteins according to their molecular size.
 We can also use it to demonstrate the oligomeric nature of the polypeptide.
-It means that SDS-PAGE can help us to know whether the protein is multimeric of same polypeptides or of different polypeptides.
+It means that SDS-PAGE can help us to know whether the protein is multimeric of the same polypeptides or of different polypeptides.
 The relative MW of the protein run through SDS-PAGE can be calculated based on the calibration curve.
-The calibration curve is drawn using MW of standard protein markers and retention factor of the marker proteins.
-SDS-PAGE is a denaturing electrophoresis where SDS and beta-mercaptoethanol denature the protein structures to their primary structure.
+The calibration curve is drawn using MW of standard protein markers and the retention factor of the marker proteins.
+SDS-PAGE is denaturing electrophoresis where SDS and beta-mercaptoethanol denature the protein structures to their primary structure.

 Sodium Dodecyl Sulfate, an anionic detergent

 Therefore, each protein present in the sample gets fully denatured.
-Protein molecules become rod-shaped structure with an equal charge to mass ratio.
+Protein molecules become a rod-shaped structure with an equal charge to mass ratio.
 This charge will be provided by the SDS.
 It is assumed that one molecule of SDS binds to every two amino acid residues.
 This negative charge present in the straight line structure of polypeptide prevents the protein to fold back into the 3d structure.

 The sample buffer is also mixed with tracking dye bromophenol blue and glycerol.
 Glycerol provides density to the protein sample, thus allowing the sample to settle down in the well of the gel.
 While bromophenol blue provides color, that can be tracked into the gel to determine the movement of the sample through the gel.